 If you want to redirect logging for the Node.js, see more examples on the npm site or contact Support for assistance.

 Node.js YAML template

-Use this template to configure the Node.js agent using a YAML configuration file (page 29).
+Use this template to configure the Node.js agent using a YAML configuration file.
+(Learn more about YAML configuration (page 32).)